tristandunn/cucumber-websocket-example/README.markdown

 An example of using Cucumber to test WebSocket interactions between two users.

-## Setup
+## Running

-1. `bundle`
+    bundle
-2. `rake`
+    rake

 ## Notes

 * Firefox, the default browser for Selenium in Capybara, doesn't support WebSocket by default.
 Please ensure you have Flash installed in Firefox to allow [web-socket-js](https://github.com/gimite/web-socket-js) to function properly.
-* If you have the latest version of Qt you can use [capybara-webkit](https://github.com/thoughtbot/capybara-webkit) intead of Selenium.
+* If you have the latest version of Qt you can use [capybara-webkit](https://github.com/thoughtbot/capybara-webkit) instead of Selenium.
 Which also means you can remove the need for the Flash fallback.

 ## Credits